January Book Haul

 My Salinger Year by Joanne Rakoff

 I read this just after Christmas and really enjoyed it!
-I did a full review over at my old Book Blog which I’ll include a link to it here.
+I did a full review over at my old Book Blog.
 It’s a fascinating memoir/non-fiction about Joanne’s one year at the literary agency in New York whose client was J.D.
 Salinger.
 I’ve never read Salinger’s work but I’ve worked in a Literary Agency and recently went to New York so I enjoyed the similarities!

 When I Grow Up I Want to be Mary Beard by Megan Beech